-Would you like to see your events in the Tucson Happenings calendar here online and in print?
+Would you like to see your events in the Tucson Happenings calendar here online?
 It costs nothing and all you have to do is let us know.
 If you have regular events, we'll contact you each month and make sure the details are accurate.

 Would you like to receive a reminder to submit your events?
 Give us your email address (we won't share it with ANYBODY), and we will send you one or two reminders each month.
 You can always opt out any time.